 Here is the current list of the expansion modules that you can put on the remote IO unit.
 They include a wide range of digital inputs, outputs, and combinations.
 Analog inputs, analog outputs, and temperature cards can also be added.

-Configuration via NetEdit3 and Web Browser
+Configuration of the BX-MBIO via NetEdit3 and Web Browser

 NetEdit v3 is a free utility that is used to manage many aspects of our Ethernet-enabled devices.
 This includes the configuration of the network settings, updating the firmware in the devices, and setting up any runtime configuration options that are available.